josephfmck/MicroPosts/README.md

 # MicroPosts

 A project utilizing webpack and Babel to create CRUD front-end based application.
+Uses a fake REST API using json-server for database storage.

 # Utilizes Babel Webpack Starter